david-yz-liu/pythonprover/README.md

 ## What is it?

 This program supports an extension of Python in which additions to the syntax allow programmers to verify arithmetic functions within their programs for correctness.
-You will be able to declare pre-conditions, post-conditions, and assertion statements to specify the range of behavior of your functions.
+You will be able to declare pre-conditions, post-conditions, and assertion statements to specify the range of behaviour of your functions.
 This program is run at compile time, creating a logical representation of your program to determine its satisfiability.
 Guards against bad user input are still up to you, but this will help keep **you** sane!

 Here is a simple example: